sapabapcoder/ABAPGeeks/README.md

-# ABAP Hello World Program - ABAPGeeks
+# ABAP Hello World Program - ABAPGeeks.com

 The "ABAP Hello World" project is a simple introduction to ABAP programming, ideal for beginners learning SAP's primary programming language.
 In this project, you'll create your first ABAP program in ABAP Editor, displaying "Hello, World!" on your screen.
 This exercise covers basic ABAP syntax and essential concepts including variable declaration and assigning local object to store your program.